 To prove the {\bf polynomial lower bound}, let $\pi^*\in\conv(\Pi)$ and $i^*\le I$ be such that $w_{n,B}^{i^*}(\pi^*,\vosetting^{i^*})= w_{\max}$.
 According to the polynomial case of Corollary~\ref{coro:PMV-instability}, we have

 The polynomial lower bound of $\sup$ follows after (\ref{eq:pmv-union-ineq}).
-This proves the $\sup$ part of Theorem~\ref{thm:PMV-multi-instability}.
+This proves the $\sup$ part of Theorem~\ref{thm:multi-instability}.

-{\bf\bf \bf\boldmath Proof for the $\inf$ part.} The hardness in proving the $\inf$ part is that any $\vec\pi\in\Pi^n$ that achieves $\inf$ for one PMV-instability setting $\vosetting^i$ may not achieve $\inf$ for another PMV-instability setting $\vosetting^{i'}$, and therefore may not achieve $\inf$ of the PMV-multi-instability problem.
+{\bf\bf \bf\boldmath Proof for the $\inf$ part.} The hardness in proving the $\inf$ part is that any $\vec\pi\in\Pi^n$ that achieves $\inf$ for one instability settings $\vosetting^i$ may not achieve $\inf$ for another instability settings $\vosetting^{i'}$, and therefore may not achieve $\inf$ of the multi-instability problem.
 This is different from the $\sup$ part, where the $\vec \pi\in\Pi^n$ with the highest value of $\sup$ under some $\vosetting^{i'}$ achieves $\sup$ of the union-manipulation problem.
-Consequently, even though the $\inf$ counterpart of Corollary~\ref{coro:PMV-instability} can be proved for $\inf$, it is cannot be leveraged to prove the $\inf$ part of Theorem~\ref{thm:PMV-multi-instability}.
+Consequently, even though the $\inf$ counterpart of Corollary~\ref{coro:PMV-instability} can be proved for $\inf$, it is cannot be leveraged to prove the $\inf$ part of Theorem~\ref{thm:multi-instability}.